saucelabs/saucerest-java/README.md

 [![codecov.io](https://codecov.io/github/saucelabs/saucerest-java/coverage.svg?branch=master)](https://codecov.io/github/saucelabs/saucerest-java?branch=master)
 [![Build Status](https://travis-ci.org/saucelabs/saucerest-java.svg?branch=master)](https://travis-ci.org/saucelabs/saucerest-java)

-A java client for Sauce OnDemand’s REST API.
+A Java client for Sauce Labs’s REST API.
 This supercedes the old [sauce-rest-api].

 Using this client you can update Job info, including pass/fail status and other information supported.
+Only the Sauce Labs Virtual Device Cloud is supported.
+For Real Devices, please see [the docs](https://api.testobject.com/).

 If a function you're after isn't supported, we suggest either shelling out and using the curl version, _or_ sending a pull request!
 [Contribution Details Here](https://github.com/saucelabs/saucerest-java/blob/master/contributing.md)